Welcome to the LGBT+ Society!

 As a result, we get many people questioning or worried about coming to our socials for fear they maybe found out before they are ready, but still want to explore the community, ask questions and figure out who they are.
 As a result, we felt that this very broad statement was an invitation for them to do so.
 And by making it very public on our website and on poster at Freshers' Fayre, if they were seen as interacting with the society, they could fall back on this statement, saying they were an ally or wanted to know more about what we did.

-We have also been very active in campaigning this year [2018/19], including our Can I Come Out Now event.
+We have also been very active in campaigning last year [2018/19], including our Can I Come Out Now event.
 We have felt this was an important topic for us this year, to be loud and proud and make people aware of us and our community.
 By putting on this event in the Regent Arcade, we are reaching out to the wider Cheltenham community, to educate them about our community and encourage them to be and Ally and help us fight for true LGBT+ equality.
 We also won Society Event of the Year!
 Click here to find out more!

 What are the priorities of the Society?